Cmohan/basic-gatsby-md-blog/README.md

 npm install -g gatsby-cli
 ```

-Fastest way to get going, that I've found, is to use one of the project templates that Gatsby offers.
+I've found that the fastest way to get going is to use one of the project templates that Gatsby offers.
 You can find them all or submit your own at [gatsby.dev/starters](http://gatsby.dev/starters).
 However, the default Gatsby template that is used when you don't specify a particular template is actually quite complete and that can be a bit overwhelming if you haven't used Gatsby before.
 I'll be using their Hello World template for this tutorial since it creates less files and folders than the default template.

 To make a new Gatsby site, navigate to the directory you want to store you project in and run the `new` command: